How to do Negative Pull-ups

 Negative pull-ups are a popular progression exercise used to help develop strength for the full pull-up.

-The exercise involves only performing the lowering phase (eccentric portion) of the standard pull-up, starting in the flex hang and moving into the dead hang position.
+The exercise involves only performing the lowering phase (eccentric portion) of the standard pull-up, starting in the upper position (the flex hang) and moving slowly into the lowered position (the dead hang).
 This portion of the exercise is less difficult than the pulling phase (in part because you're working with gravity and not against it) and will help develop the muscles and skills necessary for progressing to the full movement.

 You can use resistance bands to help train this movement if required, but ultimately you need to be able to do this without them.
-Use bands to support your bodyweight if a lack of strength is causing you to drop to quickly and you can't control the descent.
+Use bands to support your body weight if a lack of strength is causing you to drop too quickly and you can't control the descent - simply pass the fitness band over the bar and back through itself then you can put your feet or knees into the hanging loop to help support some of your weight.

 Pull-ups Progression Exercises